virtualabs/Vodstok/README.txt

 no redundancy at all).

-It is also strongly recommended to publish your endpoint (through the -p option) and to update the endpoints list on a regular basis (thanks to the -u option).
+It is also strongly recommended to publish your endpoint (through the 'announce' option) and to update the endpoints list on a regular basis (thanks to the 'update' option).

-4. Why is this project "viral" ?

-Once your Vodstok server functional, please drop the last version of Vodstok in the root directory of this web application.
-A webpage will be displayed when browsing the index page, and the kit would be available from this page.
-This is the "viral" part.

 5. How to use Vodstok client ?